poloarol/pertpy-perturbation-analysis/README.md

 # Perturb-seq Analysis with PertPy

-A reproducible computational workflow for analyzing CRISPR Perturb-seq data using **PertPy, Scanpy, Python, and Snakemake**.
+A reproducible and containerized workflow for analyzing CRISPR Perturb-seq data using **PertPy, Scanpy, Python, Snakemake, and Docker**.

-This project uses the Norman et al. (2019) CRISPR Perturb-seq benchmark dataset to characterize transcriptional responses to genetic perturbations and identify perturbations that produce distinct transcriptional phenotypes relative to control cells.
+This project analyzes the Norman & Weissman 2019 CRISPR Perturb-seq benchmark dataset to characterize transcriptional responses to genetic perturbations and identify perturbations that produce distinct transcriptional phenotypes relative to control cells.

-> **Project status:** Complete core analysis; workflow automation and containerization in progress.
+> **Project status:** Core analysis, workflow automation, and containerization complete.

 ---

 ## Overview

-Perturb-seq combines pooled genetic perturbation with single-cell RNA sequencing to measure how targeted perturbations affect cellular transcriptional states.
+Perturb-seq combines pooled genetic perturbation with single-cell RNA sequencing to measure how targeted genetic perturbations alter cellular transcriptional states.

-This project explores a reproducible analysis workflow that:
+This project explores a reproducible computational workflow that:

-1. Loads and inspects a standardized Perturb-seq dataset
+* Loads and inspects a standardized Perturb-seq dataset
-2. Prepares perturbation and control labels
+* Prepares perturbation and control labels
-3. Generates pseudobulk expression profiles for individual perturbations
+* Generates pseudobulk expression profiles for individual perturbations
-4. Calculates perturbation-vs-control transcriptional differences
+* Calculates perturbation-vs-control transcriptional differences
-5. Characterizes perturbation-specific gene-level effects
+* Identifies genes with the largest perturbation-specific effects
-6. Identifies perturbations with the largest overall transcriptional deviations from control
+* Quantifies the overall transcriptional effect of each perturbation
+* Ranks perturbations according to their transcriptional effect size
-7. Projects perturbations into transcriptional space using PCA and UMAP
+* Projects perturbations into transcriptional space using PCA and UMAP
-8. Produces reproducible tables and visualizations
+* Generates reproducible tables and visualizations
-9. Orchestrates the complete analysis using Snakemake
+* Automates the complete analysis using Snakemake
+* Packages the analysis environment using Docker

-The workflow is designed to separate **scientific analysis from workflow orchestration**, making individual analysis components reusable and allowing the complete workflow to be reproduced from a clean environment.
+The workflow separates **scientific analysis from workflow orchestration**, allowing individual analysis components to be reused while making the complete pipeline reproducible.

 ---